Sibo-Ding/ECO395M-ML-Homeworks/Exercise 2/Exercise-2-Answer.md

     ## [1] 0.0001739773

-I use this optimal lambda to predict the probability that a mushroom is poisonous.
+I use this optimal lambda to predict the out-of-sample probability that a mushroom is poisonous.
+ROC curve:
 ![](Exercise-2-Answer_files/figure-markdown_strict/unnamed-chunk-16-1.png)

+# Based on this ROC curve, recommend a probability threshold for declaring a mushroom poisonous.
+How well does your model perform at this threshold, as measured by false positive rate and true positive rate?